-Academic Education for ordained ministry
+Academic Education, including study for ordained ministry

-The Bishop has approved Trinity Theological College as the main provider of ordination education for people preparing to service in stipendiary, self-supporting and local mission and ministry.
+The Bishop has approved Trinity Theological College as the main provider of ordination education for people preparing for service in stipendiary, self-supporting and local mission and ministry.
 Trinity prepares people for undergraduate and postgraduate degrees awarded by the University of Divinity.
 Further information can be found on their website.

-Enquirers and candidates are required to negotiate their specific program with the Director of Vocations or the Director of Formation.
-Where students have already commenced study with another institution, they must negotiate their program with the Director of Vocations or the Director of Formation who will outline any additional study expectations.
+Enquirers and candidates are required to negotiate their specific program with the Director of Formation.
+Where students have already commenced study with another institution, they must negotiate their program with the Director of Formation who will outline any additional study expectations.

-Lay preachers and authorized lay ministers in the Diocese of Newcastle are normally expected to have at least a Certificate in Theology and will be required to have completed two diocesan units in Contextual Analysis and Mission in the Diocese.
+Lay preachers and authorised lay ministers in the Diocese of Newcastle are normally expected to have at least a Certificate in Theology and will be required to have completed two diocesan units in Contextual Analysis and Mission in the Diocese.

 The Morpeth Library collection and Diocesan archives